RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

 local myTable = {}
 local myTable2 ={}

--- I declare a new field `myString` in myTable, and it's equal to string1, BUT because string1 is a string, the value is copied in my new field myTable.myString = string1
+-- I declare a new field myString in myTable, and it's equal to string1, BUT because string1 is a string, the value is copied in my new field
+-- In any case if I modified myTable.myString, string1 will not be modified. myTable.myString = string1

 print("myTable.myString == "..myTable.myString)